zhouhoujun/development-tool-jspm/README.md

 import  { JSPMBuilder } from 'jspm-bundle-builder';

-builder = new JSPMBuilder(options);
+builder = new JSPMBuilder(bundlesConfig);
-//bundle all ,setting in options. builder.bundle();
+//bundle all ,setting in bundlesConfig.bundles. builder.bundle();
 //only bundle group1, setting in options . builder.bundle('group1');